Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 Should You Reduce Queen Cells?

 After a swarm, colonies may still attempt to cast secondary swarms (casts).
-This happens when multiple virgin queens emerge.
+This happens when multiple virgin queens emerge, which is why the number and stage of the remaining cells still matters even after the prime swarm has gone.

 To reduce this risk, many beekeepers choose to leave just 1–2 good queen cells.